Possible-bj/Possible-bj/README.md

 ### 🎯 Current Focus

 - Building and scaling MERN stack applications.
-- Experimenting with new technologies like Flutter and DevOps tools like Docker.
+- Experimenting with new technologies like Flutter, React Native and DevOps tools like Docker.
 - Contributing to open-source and collaborating on exciting projects.
 - Exploring more advanced React and state management patterns.